 Very good thermal insulation.
 The seminar vessel has a wall thickness of 30cm and triple glazed windows, a significantly better thermal insulation than conventional ships.
 Our guests should feel well, especially in winter at frosty temperatures.

 Solar Ship.
 The ship has a solar plant with an output of 30kWp at good weather conditions.
-This covers the entire energy requirements and charges the battery with a capacity of 170kWh.
+This covers the entire energy requirements at your venue and charges the battery with a capacity of 170kWh.

 Electric drive in hybrid construction.
 If there is insufficient solar to cover the energy demand, so the energy is generated by a motor that uses instead of diesel hydrogenated vegetable oil (HVO) as fuel.
 This is a recycled product from used cooking oil.